Have you noticed the flat white sneaking onto more and more coffee shop menus?

 A latte is a shot of espresso topped with hot liquid milk.
 A latte will usually be capped with a ½ inch layer of microfoam.

 A latte will taste milky, is less velvety and there is less flavour of the espresso evident in the cup.
+For this reason it is a popular morning drink in many parts of the world and is a perfect match with breakfast waffles or pancakes.

 Image: Lex Sirikiat